Top Asbestos Exposure States in The U.S.

 Pennsylvania is the second-highest state for asbestos-related deaths.
 Between 1999 and 2018, over 14,000 citizens passed away from mesothelioma, asbestosis, or lung cancer.
 Natural asbestos deposits gave the state nickname of “asbestos capital of the world.”
 Four large amphibole asbestos mines unearthed large amounts of the toxin.
 Besides the mining industry, other occupations at steel mills, locomotive factories, and shipyards could have exposed thousands of workers.

 Like Pennsylvania, over 14,000 Florida citizens died from an asbestos-related disease between 1999 and 2013.
 The top industries in Florida responsible for occupational exposure include offshore oil mining, power plants, shipyards, and construction.
+The Orlando VA Medical Center is the flagship medical center for veterans exposed to asbestos.

 Between 1999 and 2013, nearly 12,000 residents of Texas passed away from asbestos-related deaths, ranking as one of the highest states for exposure.
 While asbestos naturally occurs at multiple sites in Texas, occupational industries could expose workers to dangerous amounts of the toxin.
 Specifically, the petroleum industry, chemical plants, shipping companies, steel mills, and automobile factories have exposed workers on a regular basis.

 Illinois ranks as one of the top states for asbestos exposure and mesothelioma deaths because of the state’s extensive history of asbestos use.
 Between 1999 and 2017, over 12,000 Illinois citizens died from an asbestos-related disease.
 Mesothelioma makes up nearly 20 percent of asbestos-related deaths, while lung cancer accounted for a majority of the remaining 80 percent.
 Most instances of contact with the toxin occurred in occupational settings.
 Occupations and industries at risk are shipyards, demolition, renovation, construction, and military service.
 Illinois counties with the most asbestos-related deaths are Cook, DuPage, Lake, Will, and Madison.
+If you feel like you were affected by asbestos in Illinois, contact us for consultation today.